jdcloudcom/en/documentation/Networking/Elastic-IP/Operation-Guide/Elastic-IP-Management/Renew-Elastic-IP.md

 # Renew Elastic IP

-Renew Elastic IP of JD Cloud monthly package billing and billing by configuration.
+Renew Elastic IP of JD Cloud & AI monthly package billing and billing by configuration.

 ## Procedures

-Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud & AI and enter the Console Navigation Page.

 Step 2: Select **Cost - Renew Management** at the navigation bar on the top side of the console and go to the renewal management list page.